axiallon/testing-gitpod-spring/README.md

   - Open `Application.java` and click on `Run` link above the main method.

+  - Once the application is running, you can access the Welcome page by navigating to the `Open Ports` tab and click on the `Open Browser` button for port 8080.

 ### Database

 This application uses an embedded H2 database.